 Boxers are some of the most cheerful and playful dogs you can find.
-They’re some of the best family dogs from the working group because they’re affectionate, loyal yet active.
-And while they can have a goofy personalities, it leaves a lot of owners questioning their intelligence.
+They’re some of the best family dog breeds because they’re affectionate, loyal yet active.
+But because they tend to have goofy personalities, owners may question the Boxer’s intelligence.

 There’s nothing wrong with being average intelligent.
 Though Boxers ranked fairly low on the smartest dogs list, there are a number of reasons why they’re actually smart dogs.
 Let’s further examine the Boxer’s intelligence and see what actually makes them smart dogs.